GluuFederation/docs-ce-prod/docs/source/operation/cleanup.md

 - `cleanServiceInterval` - defines interval in seconds how often run clean up service.
 It must be positive, if negative then clean up timer is off.
 - `cleanServiceBaseDns` - list of additional `base dns` under which server will look up for expired entities (server look up for expired entries also under built-in `base dns`).
 - `cleanServiceBatchChunkSize` - each clean up iteration fetches chunk of expired data per `base dn` and removes it from storage.
+Default value is 100.
+Please adjust it according to load.

 Any change in configuration properties related to clean up timer takes effect only after `oxauth` restart (`service oxauth restart`).